DavidIAm/Replay/README.md

 #Perl implimentation of Replay idea

-This concept is an original development of David Ihnen, refined with many thanks through discussions with Glen Hinkle.
+This concept is an original development of David Ihnen over a period of about five years, refined with many thanks through discussions with Glen Hinkle.

 TL;DR? - bitemporal finite state machine application engine modular down to the fundamental state transition level using a variant of map-reduce